 When it is necessary for patients to receive an assessment of their pelvic veins, we send them to an MD specializing in the treatment of PVCS.
 After a patient is diagnosed with PVCS, the doctor performs a procedure called pelvic embolization.
 This minimally invasive treatment shuts down diseased veins, which reroutes blood through healthy veins.
 As a result, the pressure in the pelvic veins is eased, ultimately relieving the patient’s symptoms.
 Pelvic embolization only requires local anesthesia and takes 30-90 minutes, depending on the complexity of the circumstances.

 The great news for patients with PVCS is that they can expect improvements in pelvic symptoms within two weeks.
 Pelvic embolization is over 80% successful, and recovery is quick, with patients resuming normal activities within a few days.
 After issues with the pelvic veins are resolved, patients can return to Artemis the following week to receive treatment for the veins in their legs.

 If you are experiencing symptoms similar to Catherine’s, speak with a vein specialist.
-At Artemis our medical staff is very experienced at diagnosing and treating venous disease.
+At Artemis Vein Center, our medical staff is very experienced at diagnosing and treating venous disease.
 We know when it’s necessary to collaborate with other experts to identify what is troubling a patient, and always recommend the course of treatment that will result in the safest and best long-term outcome for each individual.
-Call our office or email us and we will be glad to discuss your symptoms with you.
+Contact our office and we will be glad to discuss your symptoms with you.
 There’s no need to continue suffering when effective treatment is available.